hazelcast/hazelcast-reference-manual/src/TomcatSessionReplication.md

 #### How Tomcat Session Replication Works

-Tomcat Session Replication in Hazelcast Enterprise is a Hazelcast Module where each created `HttpSession` Object is kept in the Hazelcast Distributed Map.
+Hazelcast Tomcat Session Manager is a Hazelcast Module where each created `HttpSession` Object is kept in the Hazelcast Distributed Map.
 If configured with Sticky Sessions, each Tomcat Instance has its own local copy of the session for performance boost.

 Since the sessions are in Hazelcast Distributed Map, you can use all the available features offered by Hazelcast Distributed Map implementation, such as MapStore and WAN Replication.